Skip to section

 - Interactive Brokers is home to professional (or otherwise serious) investors who move high volumes frequently.
 Its fees are tiered, with only 0.025% on trading sums above $100 million.

-- eToro, meanwhile, uses its “zero fees on stocks and ETFs” policy as a loss leader.
-It loses money on those products but makes up for it with market-rate fees on CFDs and crypto.
-Smart investors can take advantage of this by using eToro to create stock and ETF-heavy portfolios.
+- Other platforms, meanwhile, use its “zero fees on stocks and ETFs” policy as a loss leader.
+They lose money on those products but make up for it with market-rate fees on CFDs and crypto.

 3. Ease Of Use.

-Surprised to see this as a key pre-requisite?
+Are you surprised to see this as a key prerequisite?
 Don’t be.
 You’re less likely to interact with a clunky, unintuitive platform.

 Some platforms (e.g. CMC Markets) offer the well-regarded but complex Meta Trader package, while others (e.g. eToro) opt for proprietary software.